 “I feel inspired by Hillary Clinton and I think what she stands for is great,” he said.
 “She is a fighter and gets things done.”

 Della-Giustina said that people voting is “integral” to U.S. democracy; however, he had a particular message pertaining to college students.

 “Our voices get drowned out a lot,” he said.
 “Not enough students vote… because of that, people don’t respect our voice enough.”

 The UConn College Republicans voiced their opinion in August, announcing they would not endorse Republican candidate Donald J. Trump.

 UConn Republicans President Paul DaSilva shared his personal thoughts on the GOP candidate.

-“He is an anathema to what our party stands for,” UConn Republican President Paul DaSilva said.
-“We obviously don’t believe Hillary Clinton is a better choice… we’re just telling our members to vote their consciousness.”
+“He is anathema to what our party stands for,” DaSilva said.
+“We obviously don’t believe Hillary Clinton is a better choice… We’re just telling our members to vote their consciousness.”